gfund/Starboost/README.md

 # Starboost
-Hack.chat/Discord Bot in one using threading
+Hack.chat/Discord Bot in one using threading named after Iron Man's Space Suit.